Skip to main content

 FERPA Records Access Letter

 This template is used when researchers want to access academic and course records, including the researcher’s own course records, for research purposes where the consent/assent/parental permission was not or will not be obtained and a waiver of consent is sought.
+The signed letter does not need to be uploaded to the IRB application unless the NC State University IRB asks the researcher to do this.

 HIPAA

-HIPAA Participant Authorization and Revocation Form
+Participant Authorization and Revocation Forms

-Request for a Waiver of Participant HIPAA Authorization Form
+Waiver of Participant Authorization Request Form

 This form must be submitted with the IRB application for approval for any NC State researcher who wants to waive a participant’s authorization to access their HIPAA-covered data for research purposes.
 This is very rarely used and rarely approved by NC State’s IRB.